-Sarah is a partner in Carmody’s Litigation and Labor & Employment practices.
-She represents a variety of clients including financial institutions, utility companies, insurance brokerage firms, healthcare facilities, manufacturing companies and individuals in federal and state court, as well as administrative and arbitration proceedings.
+Sarah represents a variety of clients including financial institutions, utility companies, insurance brokerage firms, healthcare facilities, manufacturing companies and individuals in federal and state court, as well as administrative and arbitration proceedings.
 Sarah regularly advocates for employers in a wide range of matters involving, for example, claims of employment discrimination, harassment and retaliation, wrongful discharge, breach of contract and fiduciary duty, defamation, misappropriation of trade secret, wage and hour disputes, and the prosecution of non-compete agreements.

 Sarah frequently presents on current labor and employment law matters and trends.
 She conducts management training for clients on a broad spectrum of topics including harassment prevention, performance management, leaves of absence, accommodating employees with disabilities, and wage and hour compliance.
-Lastly, Sarah conducts workplace investigations and regularly trains management personnel on a wide variety of employment related topics.
+Lastly, Sarah conducts investigations on workplace matters.

-Sarah oversees Carmody’s summer associate program and serves as the Co-chair of Women@Carmody.
+Sarah oversees Carmody’s summer associate program and formerly served as the Co-chair of Women@Carmody.

 American Bar Association